waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Hiker Anthony called and said there are tons of DUNSPARCE in DARK CAVE, especially in areas without strong POKéMON.

 # IV.
 Tool Status & Available Agents
-*   **CRITICAL FAILURE: Python Sandbox Offline:** Execution of `sandbox_poker_2` failed with the error: "Python sandbox container 'python-sandbox' is not running."
-This confirms the entire Python execution environment is offline.
-All Python-based tools (`pathfinder`, `unseen_tile_checker`, `run_code`, etc.) are completely unusable.
-Fixing this is the absolute highest priority, superseding all other gameplay objectives.
+*   **CRITICAL SYSTEM FAILURE: The Python sandbox is offline.** Multiple diagnostic tests (re-defining tools, using unique names) have failed with the error 'Python sandbox container 'python-sandbox' is not running.'
+This is confirmed to be an unrecoverable system-level failure beyond my control.
+All Python-based tools are permanently non-functional.
+I must now operate entirely on manual navigation and visual assessment.
 *   **Reasoning Agents (Functional):** The following agents are available for strategic analysis:
     *   **battle_strategist:** Recommends the best action in a battle.
     *   **exploration_strategist:** Recommends the most strategic unseen tile to explore (requires manual reachability check).